bechir23/SolarPVdetection/README.md

 ```
 # TritonServer
-For deploying Triton Inference Server on NVIDIA Jetson devices equipped with integrated GPUs, follow these steps to avoid a non detect GPU devices error :
+For deploying Triton Inference Server on NVIDIA Jetson device (iGPU) follow these steps to avoid a non detect GPU devices error :

 1. Pull the Triton Inference Server Docker image:
 ```shell